Peace Talks: The Enchanting Pigeon Symbolism

-Pigeon As A Totem
+Pigeon As A Totem Animal

-Pigeons represent love which makes people with this bird as an animal totem loving and kind with a good grasp of life and the problems that others might have.
+The pigeon totem represents love which makes people with this bird as an animal totem loving and kind with a good grasp of life and the problems that others might have.
 They are also a manifestation of sacrifice, making those born under this totem greatly committed to their goals and their loved ones, often willing to go to extremes to ensure their happiness and the fulfillment of their dreams.

-These birds are a representation of being strong-willed, serving as guides for you to not be disturbed easily and to lead harmonious and peaceful lives around the most significant people in your life.
+These birds are a totem animal representation of being strong-willed, serving as guides for you to not be disturbed easily and to lead harmonious and peaceful lives around the most significant people in your life.
 Such disturbances tend to overwhelm us, questioning the very firmness of our stability.

 Traditionally, the occult claim that a pigeon’s coo is a depiction of mourning that reflects hidden sorrowful emotions.
 Some cultures believe that the appearance of a pigeon indicates the need for us to examine our lives, particularly our relationships at home, to better assess the severity of the situation.

 The Sumerian goddess Ishtar was often portrayed with a pigeon, relating the bird to concepts of grace, tenderness, and elegance, as well as fertility, maternity, and femininity.

-- Astarte, a Phoenician goddess worshipped as a beautiful deity, was highly related to pigeons which were an embodiment of motherhood, fertility, love, and passion.
+Astarte, a Phoenician goddess worshipped as a beautiful deity, was highly related to pigeons which were an embodiment of motherhood, fertility, love, and passion.

-- Egyptians held pigeons in such high regard that they associated themwith life, longevity, and virginity.
+Egyptians held pigeons in such high regard that they associated them with life, longevity, and virginity.

-- Both the Greeks and the Romans depicted pigeons with heavenly figures like Aphrodite, believing that pigeons brought fortune and favorable luck.
+Both the Greeks and the Romans depicted pigeons with heavenly figures like Aphrodite, believing that pigeons brought fortune and favorable luck.

-- Hindi traditions identify pigeons with Yama, the god of death, not necessarily as a bad omen but as a symbol of hope and transformation.
+Hindi traditions identify pigeons with Yama, the god of death, not necessarily as a bad omen but as a symbol of hope and transformation.

-- In China, pigeons are related to the concept of the yin and yang energy which is a depiction of transition, life, and balance.
+In China, pigeons are related to the concept of the yin and yang energy which is a depiction of transition, life, and balance.

-- Christians consider these birds as kind and loyal messengers.
+Christians consider these birds as kind and loyal messengers.
 They are believed to be carriers of joyful and hopeful information, as well as kindness, mercy, and peace.